-The blossoming field of Artificial Intelligence has caught the attention of the world’s largest chipmaker Intel, as the firm has now acquired an US based startup Nervana for an alleged amount of $408 million.
-Led by co-founder Naveen Rao, Arjun Bansal and Amir Khosrowshaki; Nervana has successfully developed a fully optimized software and hardware stack for deep learning.
+The blossoming field of Artificial Intelligence has caught the attention of the world’s largest chipmaker Intel, as the firm has now acquired a US based startup Nervana for an alleged amount of $408 million.
+Led by co-founder Naveen Rao, Arjun Bansal, and Amir Khosrowshaki, Nervana has successfully developed a fully optimized software and hardware stack for deep learning.

-Artificial Intelligence has become an integral part of the computing world these days and the developments in this field has been faster than expected.
-Despite that most of you are still in notion that AI is still something whose presence is limited only to science fictions.
+Artificial Intelligence has become an integral part of the computing world these days, and the developments in this field have been faster than expected.
+Despite that, most of you are still in the notion that AI is still something whose presence is limited only to science fiction.
 Fortunately, that’s not the reality.
 In fact, AI is all around us; and powers various common features we have grown used to.
-These include talk-to-text, automatic photo tagging, spam mail detection, healthcare delivery and so on.
+These include talk-to-text, automatic photo tagging, spam mail detection, healthcare delivery, and so on.
 Rather Machine learning has grown on to become one of the most popular forms of AI.
 And that’s what drew Intel towards Nervana.

 Intel has revealed that the company plans to utilize Nervana’s prowess in Machine learning to improve their Xeon and Xeon Phi range of chips.
-Until very recently these highly capable chips were limited to workstations, data centres and deployed in crunching complex information.
-Recently though Intel has decided to make use of these chips in some future laptops aimed at hardcore professionals.
-Nevertheless, Intel plans to integrate their own Intel Math Kernel Library with the AI backed Nervana Engine.
+Until very recently, these highly capable chips were limited to workstations and data centers and deployed in complex crunching information.
+Recently though, Intel has decided to make use of these chips in some future laptops aimed at hardcore professionals.
+Nevertheless, Intel plans to integrate its own Intel Math Kernel Library with the AI-backed Nervana Engine.

-The acquisition of Nervana will help Intel leapfrog itself in the world of cloud computing and help them steer clear of competition.
-That said, Intel’s increasing interest in Machine learning is something to look forward too.
-Rather Intel has now joined the elite league of companies including Google, Facebook and Nvidia who are closely working with AI startups to improve the world of tomorrow.
+The acquisition of Nervana will help Intel leapfrog itself in the world of cloud computing and help them steer clear of the competition.
+That said, Intel’s increasing interest in Machine learning is something to look forward to.
+Rather Intel has now joined the elite league of companies, including Google, Facebook, and Nvidia, who are closely working with AI startups to improve the world of tomorrow.